dm-conti/maven-archetype-catalog-plugin/README.md

 maven-archetype-catalog-plugin
 ==============================

-Is a maven's plugin that want resolve an tedious problem with archetype deploy on Artifactory.
-This plugin connects to Artifactory, get Archetype Catalog, modify and update the Catalog on Artifactory for you.
+It's a Maven's plugin that wants resolve an tedious problem during archetype deploying on Artifactory.
+This plugin connects to the Artifactory, get Archetype Catalog, modify and update the Catalog on Artifactory for you.